Episode 03. Underlying Technology

 Welcome to our “Underlying Technology” video in Netgate’s short-form video series about TNSR.
 In this video, we’ll cover a high level overview of TNSR’s software stack, showing where each open source project fits.
 This should help more technical viewers who like to “get under the hood” to see what makes TNSR tick.
 It also provides an understanding of both our use of - and contribution back to - open source software.

 As displayed on our website, a number of open source projects play a role in making TNSR a high performance software router.
-Those projects include: Vector Packet Processing (VPP), Data Plane Development Kit (DPDK), Free Range Routing, strongSwan, Kea, Unbound, CLIXON, net-SNMP, and CentOS
+Those projects include Vector Packet Processing (VPP), Data Plane Development Kit (DPDK), Free Range Routing, strongSwan, Kea, Unbound, CLIXON, net-SNMP, and Ubuntu.

 On the site, we provide a brief rundown of the functional role each project plays in TNSR.
 But rather than just reel off a list of projects, it’s more useful to view each project within the three basic components of a telecommunications architecture.
 They are the data plane, the control plane, and the management plane.